 Early voting locations and hours can be found at https://recorder.maricopa.gov/pdf/Ballot%20Center%20List%20PE%20ENG.pdf or by calling the Maricopa County Elections Department at (602) 506-1511.
 Voters can go to any early voting center to receive their ballot and vote, or to drop off their early ballots.
 They can also drop off their early ballots at any polling place/Ballot Center on Election Day.
-The last day to request an early ballot is Friday, October 26, 2018 for the General Election.
-Early voting begins 27 days prior to each election: Wednesday, October 10, 2018 for the General Election.
-The last day to vote early in person is the Friday prior to each election: November 2, 2018 for the General Election.
+Early voting begins 27 days prior to each election.
+The last day to vote early in person is the Friday prior to each election.

 Ballot Center/Early Voting Locations

 The Maricopa County Elections Department (MCED) will designate Ballot Centers depending upon the number of registered voters for all elections to be held.
 MCED will serve as Ballot Centers at all three Recorder/Elections facilities beginning 27 days before the election (A.R.S. §16‐558.01.) and on Election Day (Phase 1).
 Avondale City Hall, South Mountain Community Center and ASU will also open at this time.

 A portion of the Ballot Centers will be set as Mega Sites and will have extended hours.
 The number of Mega Sites will be 1 for every 200,000 eligible voters, along with other qualifying factors (locations available, proximity to other sites, etc.).
 These Mega Sites will open 10 days before the election and on Election Day (Phase 2).
 Mega Sites will have a minimum of 12 check‐in terminals, 2 Ballot‐on‐Demand (BOD) printers, 1 Edge Touchscreen (Accessible Voting Device).